LingyunXiong/LingyunXiong.github.io/club.markdown

 ### **Molecular mechanism for sex differences in pancreatic β-cell insulin release**

-Speaker: [**Noelia Jacobo-Piqueras**](https://cavx.at/noelia-jacobo-piqueras/) <br /> (Graduate Student, Tuluc Lab; Innsbruck)
+Speaker: [**Noelia Jacobo-Piqueras**](https://cavx.at/noelia-jacobo-piqueras/) (Graduate Student, Tuluc Lab; Innsbruck)

 Date and Time: July 5 (Wed) at 9-10am PT / 6-7pm CET

 Virtual event on Zoom (Meeting ID: TBA, Passcode: -)

 Abstract:\
 In humans, Type 2 Diabetes Mellitus (T2DM) shows a higher prevalence in males compared to females, phenotype recapitulated by many rodent models.
 While variations in peripheral insulin sensitivity can account for this phenomenon, sex-specific differences in pancreatic β-cell activity and insulin release are a strong determinant.
 Here we show that female β-cells, although display a similar glucose sensitivity, have a higher resting membrane potential and different firing pattern with increased frequency of glucose-induced electrical activity compared to β-cells of male mice.
-The increased membrane depolarization in female β-cells is caused by ~50% lower Kv2.1 K+ currents compared to males but otherwise unchanged KATP, Ca<sup>2+</sup>-activated BK and SK, and background TASK1/TALK1 K+ current densities.
+The increased membrane depolarization in female β-cells is caused by ~50% lower Kv2.1 K<sup>+</sup> currents compared to males but otherwise unchanged KATP, Ca<sup>2+</sup>-activated BK and SK, and background TASK1/TALK1 K<sup>+</sup> current densities.
 Despite a reduced CaV channel availability caused by the higher resting membrane potential, similar intracellular Ca<sup>2+</sup> store release, and identical insulin vesicle exocytose capacity, the higher electrical activity promotes insulin release in females, improving glucose tolerance.

 ![DynamicsClub](/images/DynamicsClub_Jul2023.pdf)